kneubert/EssBAR-KNIME-workflows/index.md

 ![image](images/unsigned_content-warning.png)

 You will be asked to restart KNIME for changes to take effect.
 Click on no and continue with the installation of the Generic KNIME nodes with ```Help -> Install New Software```.
 Now work with the GKN nighly build site, click on the triangle next to 'Uncategorized' and select ```Generic Workflow Nodes for KNIME```.
 After finishing the installation you need to restart KNIME.
-Afterwards the EssBAR KNIME nodes should be visible in the KNIME Node repository.
+Afterwards the EssBAR KNIME nodes and GenericKnimeNodes should be visible as Community Nodes in the KNIME Node repository.

 ### Example workflows
 For testing we provide several workflows with test data: